CraigyOnline/UntrainedEffort/README.md

 - Richer exercise statistics
 - Cardio pace & speed metrics
 - Muscle activity trends
-- **Volume PR tracking** — second PR type alongside existing best-ever-weight PR: best-ever single-set volume (weight × reps) per exercise.
-New trigger in `completionMessages.ts`, separate from the existing PR trigger, so a workout without a weight PR can still earn a PR moment.
-Own message pool, following the existing "pair fact with recognition" rule.
-- **Muscle heatmap date-range filtering** — extend `MuscleMap` with an aggregated view over a user-selected date range, for a History/Insights screen.
-New aggregate mode, distinct from the existing per-workout/routine `compact` thumbnails.
-- **Trend confidence indicators** — when surfacing any trend in this section, attach a short confidence qualifier plus one line of supporting evidence rather than asserting the trend flatly.

 ### Insights

 - Muscle recovery indicators
 - Training frequency
 - Last trained by muscle
-- **Plateau detection** — flag when an exercise's weight/volume trend has stalled over recent sessions.
-Calm, non-judgmental tone only — no "stuck" framing, more like gentle encouragement or a suggestion to switch things up.
-- **Session goal detection** — classify a completed workout as Strength/Hypertrophy/Endurance/Mixed from its rep-range distribution.
-Derived data computed alongside existing workout stats; feeds into completion messages as a new contextual input, additive to the baseline message.

 ### Future